-The 32-bit system libraries now have selected API's built with the pragmas $HP_DEFINED_EXTERNAL$, HP_LONG_RETURN and $HP_NO_RELOCATION$.
-When these three pragmas are used in the building of libc.sl it is referred to as a fastcalled library.
-The result of this is that the export stubs for the selected interfaces have been inlined in the library code.
-This reduces the call overhead.
+The 32-bit system libraries now have selected APIs built with the pragmas HP_DEFINED_EXTERNAL, HP_LONG_RETURN, and HP_NO_RELOCATION.
+When these three pragmas are used in the building of libc.sl, it is referred to as a fastcalled library.
+The result of this is that the export stubs for the selected interfaces have been in-lined in the library code, thus reducing call overhead.
 Applications that have already been built will benefit from this without any effort other than the replacement of this library.
-The benefit a given application will gain is very dependent on the applications use of the libc API's that have been fastcalled.
+The benefit a given application will gain is very dependent on the application's use of the libc APIs that have been fastcalled.